-Chapter 8 Analysis of binary outcomes
+Chapter 8 Analysis of binary and ordinal outcomes

 Binary outcomes are ubiquitous in medical research and the comparison of binary outcomes in RCTs is very common.
 This chapter discusses various statistical quantities that can be calculated for comparing binary outcomes.
 We discuss statistical tests, suitable effect measures and methods to adjust for possible baseline variables.
+Ordinal outcomes are also discussed at the end of this chapter.

 8.1 Comparison of two proportions